2026 SCHEDULE

 • Miniature Cup, awarded annually, for the best children’s exhibit

-• In the children’s section prize monies for all classes are: First £3; Second £2; Third £1.
-All children can collect a free packet of seeds when bringing their entry.
+• In the children’s section prizes are: First £3; Second £2; Third £1.
+All children in classes 190-194 & 200-204 can collect a free packet of seeds when bringing their entry.